notlukas18/notlukas18/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=notlukas18&color=blue)

-Hey there!
-I’m a Software Developer who’s all about turning big ideas into reality.
-Growing up in the golden era of the early internet, I was fascinated by how tech connects people, and now I’m here to build digital tools that make life smoother, smarter, and way more exciting.
-I’m all about AI and mobile app development, with Kotlin and Python as my weapons of choice for creating slick, data-powered apps.
-Right now, I’m leveling up in DevOps and containerization with Docker, digging deep into GitHub to amp up my workflows and deploy with ease.
+Hey fam!
+I’m a Software Dev out here tryna make *big moves* and bring ideas to life.
+I grew up in the OG internet days, and now, I’m hooked on building digital tools that make life hit different.
+I’m super into AI and mobile app dev, using Kotlin and Python to drop next-level, data-powered apps.
+Lately, I’m deep in my DevOps and Docker era, plus getting all the GitHub skills to streamline my workflows like a pro.

-But I’m not just about the code—metal music is my vibe, bringing the intensity and soul I crave.
-Whether I’m gaming, binging on new music, or exploring all kinds of art, I’m driven by creativity in everything I do.
-If it’s about pushing boundaries or discovering fresh perspectives, count me in ✨
+Outside the code grind, metal music is my whole mood—nothing but vibes and *pure energy.* Catch me gaming, vibing to new tracks, or getting lost in all kinds of art.
+For me, it’s all about being creative and going off with whatever I’m doing.
+If it’s giving fresh takes, I’m all in.
+Let’s get it! ✨

  - 💼 Interested in working together?
 Reach out to me via Reach out to me via [Email](mailto:se13024@students.polito.uz)